-The programme has established strong collaboration with a range of industry bodies, associations and government agencies.
+The program has established strong collaboration with a range of industry bodies, international organisations, associations and government agencies.
 These, along with cross-faculty partnerships, allow our students to undertake professional internships in a range of areas.
 T&I students have the opportunity to work with students from other Faculties within the university setting, then build on that experience in professional workplaces with industry partners.
-There are also plenty of opportunities to engage with literary translation as Monash University hosts The AALITRA Review and runs an annual summer/winter school, a week-long series of workshops on literary translation.
+There are also plenty of opportunities to engage with literary translation as Monash University hosts The AALITRA Review and runs seminars and workshops on literary translation.

 An indication of the quality of the T&I research and training carried out at Monash is the University’s status as a full member of CIUTI (Conférence Internationale d’Instituts Universitaires de Traducteurs et Interprètes), the international association of tertiary institutions offering degrees in translation and interpreting, and the world’s oldest and most prestigious of its kind.
 Monash is the first and only Australian university having gained this membership, which is limited to institutions that meet internationally recognised standards.

-The new stream in Conference Interpreting, approved by NAATI for five language pairs (English with either Chinese, French, Indonesian, Japanese or Spanish), has recently been listed on the Schools Directory of the AIIC, the International Association for Conference Interpreters, which includes only interpreting programmes that meet AIIC’s training criteria.
+The Conference Interpreting part of the program has recently been listed on the Schools directory of AIIC, the International Association of Conference Interpreters, which includes only interpreting programmes that meet AIIC’s training criteria.